-There are countless beautiful and scenic hikes in Cuba, and you’re never too far away from one, but today I’ll be sharing some of the most notable hikes – the ones worth traveling to get to!
+There are countless beautiful and scenic hikes in Cuba, and you’re never too far away from one, but today I’ll be sharing some of the most notable hikes; these are the ones worth traveling to get to!
 You can click on the map below for the locations of these destinations and more details about how to get there.

-Pico Turquino is the best hikes in Cuba for a reason, so it’s first on my list.
-As Cuba’s highest peak at 6,476 feet (1,974 m), it’s a great, moderately challenging hike with some fantastic views and some historical sites as well – an incredible tropical mountain hike in Cuba!
+Pico Turquino is among the best hikes in Cuba for a reason, so of course it has to be first on our list.
+As Cuba’s highest peak at 6,476 feet (1,974 m), it’s an impressive, moderately challenging hike boasting jungle and ocean views, and even some cool historical sites you won’t want to miss.

 Hiking in the Sierra Maestra, Cuba

-Located in Sierra Maestra National Park (Gran Parque Nacional Sierra Maestra), this area is an extremely important one in Cuban history, as these mountains were the home base for Fidel Castro, Che Guevara, and the rest of the 26 de Julio revolutionary army responsible for the Cuban Revolution.
-You can visit their camp, known as the Comandancia de la Plata along the way up through the national park hiking Pico Turquino, an experience I definitely recommend!
+Pico Turquino is located in Sierra Maestra National Park (Gran Parque Nacional Sierra Maestra), which, if you know anything about Cuban history, is probably a spot you’ve heard of.
+This area is an extremely important one in Cuban history, as these mountains were the home base for Fidel Castro, Che Guevara, and the rest of the 26 de Julio revolutionary army responsible for the Cuban Revolution.

 Here you’ll find Che Guevara’s field hospital, barracks, the original Radio Rebelde radio station, and more.
 This site is fascinating and will inform the rest of the things you’ll see on your trip to Cuba.

-Since this is a national park you’re required to visit with a guide.
 There are two major routes for the summit hike, one beginning from the north in the town of Alto del Naranjo and the other beginning in Las Cuevas on the coast of Cuba near Santiago de Cuba.
-The route from Alto de Naranjo is 8 miles, the route from Las Cuevas is 7 miles, and steeper.
+The route from Alto de Naranjo is 8 miles, while the route from Las Cuevas, slightly steeper, is 7 miles.

 It is easier to hike Pico Turquino in one day via the southern Las Cuevas – Santiago de Cuba route, though you’ll miss the Comandancia de la Plata and have fewer viewpoints over the mountains.
 Alternatively, you can hike up from Las Cuevas and down towards Alto de Naranjo for a more complete journey.